taby chiro 071 taby chiro 017

 The hip joint is a ball and socket joint that is part of the pelvis, it is a very stable.
 Reduced mobility in this joint directly strains the joints of the pelvis and lumbar spine.
 This responds well to mobilization and stabilizing exercises.

 A common problem area is the pelvis, low back and hip complex.
 Having skills in differential diagnosis is critical to differentiate a hip problem from a pelvis or low back problem.
 Clinically, it is very common that a patient has been told they have a hip problem when a thorough examination reveals a problem stemming from the low back.
 The lumbar spine sits on top of the pelvis, in particular the sacrum.
 The spine is like a chain with many small parts that should be mobile.
 In the lumbar spine the joints are formed to move sideways and forward and backward.
-This area is injured most often when bending forward, twisting and lifting.
+This area is injured most often when bending forward, twisting and lifting. in our youth we see overtraining leading to injuries in particularly the low back.
+Education of coaches, parents and athletes is critical for recovery and return to sport.
+Tissues in the developing skeleton, particularly during a growth spurt, are weaker than in adults and prone to injury with excessive or repetitive forces.
+Once an injury is sustained, the risk for another injury increases dramatically as certain reflexive, protective core muscles associated with the injury are inactivated.
+Exercises that turn them on with out loading the injury are crucial to healing and reactivation of the core.

 As we move up the spine to the thoracic spine, (or bröstryggen), the vertebrae are formed differently and move most easily sideways, forward and backward and in rotation.
 The ribs attach to the vertebrae (costovertebral joints) making up the chest and they attach in the front of the body to the sternum with the costosternal joints.
 The rib cage is susceptible to injury during heavy lifts and certain twisting movements.
 When the costovertebral joint is sprained, it can be difficult to take a deep breath or twist the upper body.
 This area is most commonly injured while lifting heavy things with outstretched arms.
 When the ribs are involved, the pain can travel around the rib and/or through the ribcage.
 Some people think they are having a heart or lung problem.
 Examination of this injury or dysfunction requires specialty education in biomechanics.
 We commonly treat this and show exercises which are necessary to stabilize the injured area.

 The cervical spine (halsryggen) sits on top of the shoulders and bears the weight of the cranium.
 The cervical spine glides sideways, forward and backwards with the majority of rotation at the junction of the uppermost vertebrae and the cranium.
+The cervical spine is subject to injury with concussion adding to the symptom burden.
+The concussion symptoms sometimes overshadow the symptoms from the neck injury.
+Injuries to the neck which occurred previously can become symptomatic with excessive loading of the neck due to head posture in association with screen time.
+Pain in the shoulder, arm, elbow, wrist or hand can reflect a problem in the neck.

+Recurrent headaches not uncommonly lead to a behavior where the jaw tightens and can complicate the headache symptom picture, why this is important to address.
 When parts of the “chain” or vertebrae are not moving as they should, there is a strain on the adjacent areas.
 The goal with treatment is to restore normal functioning and recommend exercises to make the area stable.

 The shoulder complex is made up of the clavicle, the shoulder blade and the head of the humerus (top of the arm).
 The glenohumeral joint or the moveable part of the shoulder is rather unstable compared to the hip.
 It is more easily injured and requires very specific training to avoid common long-term problems.
 The clavicle and shoulder blade are less often injured, but may not function optimally with a shoulder injury.
 These are addressed in treatment and rehabilitation.